timothydodd/CSSHemi/README.md

 # CSSHemi
 C# CSS Query Library

-This library is used to query HTML elements out of a string using standard CSS selectors.
+This library is used to query HTML or XML elements out of a string using standard CSS selectors.

 The core elements of this library use string extensions.